wikimedia/mediawiki-extensions-FileImporter/README.md

 #### Config

-The **FileImporterSourceSiteServices** setting allows extensions and modifications to the services that retrieve details for imports.
+The **FileImporterSourceSiteServices** setting lists enabled services responsible for imports from different sources.
-The default setting only allows files to be imported from sites that are in the sites table.
+Each service allows extensions and modifications of data retrieved by it and limits the type of sites where files can be imported from.
+The default empty list `[]` allows files to be imported from any MediaWiki site.
+Set the list to `[ 'FileImporter-WikimediaSitesTableSite' ]` if you only want to allow imports from sites that are in the sites table.
-Using the "FileImporterAnyMediaWikiSite" service here would allow you to import files from any site.

 **FileImporterMaxRevisions** specifies the maximum number of revisions (file or text) a file can have in order to be imported.
 This is restricted to a hard-coded default of 100, which can be